aertslab/popscle_helper_tools/README.md

   - Remove all SNPs which are homozygous reference in all samples (not useful to call those positions in `popscle dsc-pileup`).
   - Remove all SNPs which are homozygous in all samples (not useful to call those positions in `popscle dsc-pileup`).
   - Remove all SNPs which are heterozygous in at least one sample (those mutations shouldn't exist in inbred lines).
-  - Only keep SNPs which are homozygous in only one samples.
+  - Only keep SNPs heterozygous or homozygous in one sample (but as heterozygous mutations are already filtered out, only keep homozygous ones).

 ```bash
 subset_samples_from_vcf DGRP-032,DGRP-026,DGRP-042 DGRP2.source_BCM-HGSC.dm6.final.bcf \